EleutherAI/mp_nerf/report_files/README.md

     * Programming language (Python vs Compiled): the current implementation is written in Python, a high-level language  widely known among the scientific community, with many scientific software packages implemented in it.
 Since Python is an interpreted language, and thus slow, we estimate that the current implementation could be accelerated by 2x if a switch to a compiled language is done (ex.
 C++, Rust, ...).
 However, this would inevitably lead to a reduction in adoption (since those languages are not as used by the community), increased cost of code maintainability and a reduction on the possible extensions, adaptations, reusability and readability of the current implementation.
     * Differentiability (PyTorch vs NumPy): our implementation is differentiable, thus allowing to train Machine Learning / Deep Learning models with it (ex.
 RGN-Networks https://github.com/aqlaboratory/rgn), which make heavy use of the conversion from internal representation to cartesian coordinates and have been the primary driver of the algorithmic improvements in the recent years.
 However, the differentiability of the code makes it inevitably slower because the data structures need to accumulate important information for the gradient calculations, and also because the maintainance of this property prevents us from using more efficient libraries like NumPy, that allow compilation of the code to C (Cython, Numba) to achieve faster runtimes.
+    * Precision: we perform all our calculations in standard floating point precision (float32) as it is the standard for many applications that perform the internal-to-cartesian conversion such as Machine Learning pipelines.
+This can result in errors up to 2 orders of magnitude higher than the previous state of the art (error in the range of 1e-2 A while previous sota was in the 1e-4 order).

 However, these features could be adapted for a specific case in which a particular set of properties might be preferred over another (ex. single-thread speed over differentiability, parallelization over single-thread speed, ...).
 We leave the possible further optimizations or adaptations to very specific scenarios to the community.